-IMPACT Silver Corp. ("IMPACT" or the "Company") is pleased to announce its financial and production results for the first quarter of 2017.
+IMPACT Silver Corp. ("IMPACT" or the "Company") is pleased to announce its financial results for the three months ending March 31, 2018.

-- Average mill feed grade for silver was 177 grams per tonne (g/t) in the first three months of 2017, down from 185 g/t in the same period of 2016.
+- Average mill feed grade for silver was lower at 160 grams per tonne (g/t) compared to 177 g/t in the first quarters of 2018 and 2017 respectively.

-A recorded conference call reviewing the financial and production results of the first quarter of 2017, will be available on the Company website on May 29, 2017, at www.impactsilver.com/s/ConferenceCalls.asp.
+A recorded conference call reviewing the financial and production results of the three months ended March 31, 2018, will be available on the Company website on May 29, 2018, at www.impactsilver.com/s/ConferenceCalls.asp.

 The information in this news release should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements and Management's Discussion and Analysis, available on the Company website at www.impactsilver.com and on SEDAR at www.sedar.com.
 All amounts are stated in Canadian dollars unless otherwise specified.

 IMPACT Silver Corp. is successful silver-gold explorer-producer with two processing plants on adjacent districts within its 100% owned mineral concessions covering 357km2 in central Mexico's most prolific silver district in an area that has produced over 250 million ounces with well-known mines such as Taxco.